naveen16/Notable/README.md

 Open browser and point to http://localhost:5000/

 ## Step 3:
-Click “Test QA Services” button to test all of the services.
+Click “Test Notable Services” button to test the creation of appointments.

 ## Dependencies
 Need python, flask, sqlite